 All students begin with a Preliminary 1 video audition.
 Those scoring highest will advance to Preliminary 2 live auditions in January 2021.
 If selected to advance to Preliminary 2, you will sing two contrasting songs for your live audition.
 Those scoring highest after Preliminary 2 will advance to the Semifinals

 - Please prepare and memorize one piece: It can be either a piece from Category 1 OR a piece from Category 2 listed below.

 - The piece must not exceed 3 minutes.
 This may require cutting repeats.
 The fact that you do not sing a piece in its entirety will not be held against you in judging.

 - Arias must be in the original keys; Arie antiche and pieces should be in keys suitable to voice type.
 You may sing with pre-recorded piano track, a backing track, or provide your own accompanist

-- If selected to advance to Preliminary 2, you will sing two pieces for your live audition; one piece from Category 1 and one piece from Category 2
+- If selected to advance to Preliminary 2, you will sing two contrasting pieces for your live audition; one piece from Category 1 and one piece from Category 2

 Category 1: One art song/Baroque aria from the 24 Italian Songs & Arias Book (or subsequent editions) Or any piece written by one of the following composers:

 Category 2: One art song, spiritual (suggested arrangements: Burleigh or Hogan), or aria from the standard classical vocal & operatic repertoire.
 Classical Operettas are allowed.
 Example: Gilbert and Sullivan is allowed.
 “What Good Would the Moon Be?" from Street Scene by Kurt Weill is allowed.
 Andrew Lloyd Webber is not allowed in this category.

 - Make sure the level of your piano accompaniment or CD does not overpower the sound of your voice in the recording

 - Any lengthy piano introductions should be abridged